CLC-UIowa/SySLite/README.md

 'SySLite/eas-example/eas.trace'

 Please use the command to run eas trace example using bit-vector SyGuS encoding:

 \#./Driver.py -n 5 -r t.txt -a bv_sygus -dict -t eas-example/eas.trace

 Please use the command to run eas trace example using ADT SyGuS encoding:

 \#./Driver.py -n 5 -r t.txt -a adt_sygus -dict -t eas-example/eas.trace

 Please use the command to run eas trace example using ADT SMT2 encoding:

 \#./Driver.py -n 5 -r t.txt -a fin_adt -dict -t eas-example/eas.trace

 Please use the command to run eas trace example using SAT-encoding with enumeration mode on:
-Running an toy trace using SAT (size) Enumerator:

 \#./Driver.py -n 5 -r t.txt -a sat_enum -dict -t eas-example/eas.trace

-Please use the command to run eas trace example using SAT-encoding without enumeration mode on:
+Please use the command to run eas trace example using SAT-encoding with enumeration mode off:

 \#./Driver.py -s 7 -r t.txt -a sat -dict -t eas-example/eas.trace

 Please use the command to run eas trace example using Guided SAT Enumerator enumeration mode on:
-Running an toy trace using Guided SAT Enumerator:

 \#./Driver.py -n 5 -r t.txt -a guided_sat_enum -dict -t eas-example/eas.trace

-Running an toy trace using SAT (without size enumeration that required specific size parameter):
+Please use the command to run eas trace example using Guided SAT Enumerator wiht enumeration mode off:

 \#./Driver.py -s 3 -r t.txt -a guided_sat -t eas-example/eas.trace

 The Default Solver is (Z3) but user can switch to any other solver supported by py-smt:

 \#./Driver.py -n 10 -r t.txt -a sat_enum -dict -t eas-example/eas.trace -solver msat

 Example Encoding Files: